 • I wake up and my first thought is not gratitude, not even complaint, but a tired arithmetic: Not another sunrise.
 As if the sun were a bill I forgot to pay yesterday and now it has arrived again.
 Morning light spills across the wall like a reminder I didn’t ask for.
 I lie there listening to the loft make its small noises—pipes, wind, the internal wind rehearsing—and I am already exhausted by the prospect of another day that will ask me to be interested.
 Another day that will require me to pretend curiosity is renewable.

 Evenings frighten me more.
 Not because they are dark, but because they are quiet.
 Bedtime arrives like a blank page that refuses to become anything else.
-Dreams, when they come, are dull reruns: conversations I’ve already survived, rooms I’ve already left.
+Dreams, when they come, are dull reruns: conversations I’ve already had, rooms I’ve already left.
 I used to think boredom was a luxury, that is, proof that nothing was wrong.
 Now it feels like today’s greatest monster.
 We no longer tell stories about dragons or giants because we have engineered them out of the wild.
 The beast that remains is this flatness, this long corridor of hours where nothing lunges at you, nothing surprises you, nothing even hurts in an interesting way.

 I am bored in a way that feels deep, the kind that hollows out enthusiasm and leaves the shell intact.
 I pick up the books I once loved and they weigh too much in my hands.
 Music plays and it is only sound, not a transport.
 Ideas arrive and immediately apologize for themselves.
 I remember when interest felt involuntary, like breathing.
 Now I have to schedule it, coax it, threaten it.
 I am embarrassed by how much effort it takes just to care.